dgrove-oss/dgrove-oss.github.io/_pages/about.md

 ---

 I enjoy implementing and extending experimental software systems and pushing the frontier of what is possible.
-A theme that unites much of my research career is the pursuit of technology that enables programmers to more productively construct high performance software systems.
+A recurring theme in my research is the pursuit of technology that enables programmers to more productively construct high performance software systems.

 During my career, I have made research contributions in variety of